browniebroke/django-codemod/docs/codemods.md

 # List of codemodders

 Here is the list of automatic fixes which are supported by `django-codemod` at this stage.
 This list will be updated as new fixes are implemented.

+## Removed in Django 2.0

+Applied by passing the `--removed-in 2.0` or `--deprecated-in 1.9` option:

+-   Adds the `on_delete=models.CASCADE` to all `ForeignKey` and `OneToOneField`s
+    that don’t use a different option.

 ## Removed in Django 2.1